khval/kittyCraft.library/craft_commands.md

     Display system requestor

-    S1$ to S5$ as text lines in the requestor.
+    S1$ to S5$ is text lines in the requestor.
     Ok$ is OK bottom, returns true.
     Cancel$ is Cancel button, returns false.
-    (Your are allowed on Amos kittens to hack the buttons using “|” symbol, this will inserts more buttons.)
+    (Your are allowed on Amos kittens to hack the buttons using “|” symbol, this will insert more buttons.)

 n=Hw Mouse Key